owen-lai/slack-internship-monitor/README.md

 Yeah we all getting employed

-Feel free to make PRs to what companies to have in the JSON.
+Feel free to create an issue to suggest what companies to have in the JSON.